lukecoy/blog/_posts/2016-06-18-prog-records.md

 Been months since I updated this / subsequently forgot it existed.
 I graduated college :) So I've been busy doing all I can with hometown friends before I leave for good.

-I figured I would share a few groups I've been listening to while I code.
+I figured I would share a few records I've been listening to while I code.
+Click a record to go to Spotify :)

 <div class="records" style="text-align:center;">
   <div>